IRS child tax credit: Do I need to pay it back? Should I opt out? Your questions answered

 Is there any circumstance under which I might need to pay back the money?

 Yes!
 If your eligibility for the payments will change since the last time you filed taxes.
 For example, if your children lived with you in 2020, and in 2021 they do not, you would need to return any funds received this year.
-If that’s you, consider un-enrolling.
+If that’s you, consider unenrolling.

 When are the payments coming?